tommy-mor/wiki-1/content/posts/org_mode.md

 This wiki, along with all of my other notes, is drafted entirely in org-mode and rendered through a static site generator.

+[This post](https://karl-voit.at/2017/09/23/orgmode-as-markup-only/) and [the emacs docs](https://orgmode.org/) are incredibly helpful for documentation.

 ## Basic Formatting {#basic-formatting}